msogloblinsky/Easy-PSAP/snakemake_apply_PSAP/README.md

 This step carries out the main function of the pipepline, which is the calculation of PSAP p-values for variants in the vcf input file.
 These calculations are run by individual.
 Preprocessing steps harmonize the data between the vcf file and the VEP annotated file using the [gaston R package](https://cran.r-project.org/package=gaston).
 If an InDel CADD score file is provided, InDels are included in the analysis.
 Otherwise only autosomal SNVs are kept.
 Then, the variant with the maximal
 CADD score by unit of testing (gene, CADD region or coding CADD region) is scored with the PSAP null distribtion for the autosomal dominant (heterozygote variants) or recessive model (homozygote variants).
+Additional models will be run if indicated in the configuration file, and can include the compound heterozygote and/or hemizygote models.
 Output located in `{outdir/annotated}`.

 ### 6. make_report_file